Skip to Main Content

 For a link to be accessible, it needs to use descriptive hyperlinked text that lets the user know the purpose of the link even without additional context.

-Screen readers will read out the entire link if it is listed, as in the example below.
+Screen readers will read out the entire link if it is listed, as in this example:

 A very long link with a bunch of random letters and numbers is displayed.

-Adding the word “link” to your hyperlinked text is redundant.
-Screen reader tools verbally identify linked text for users by adding the word “link.”
+Screen reader tools verbally identify linked text for users by adding the word “link,” so including the word “link” in the hyperlinked text is redundant.
 For instance, the example here may be read out loud by a screen reader tool as, “Link to Contract Draft One link.”

 The text "Link to Contract Draft One" is underlined and in turquoise color font.